-Last Updated: 18/12/14 4:31pm
+Last Updated: 19/01/17 2:28pm

 But the youngster seemed more bemused than anything by the fuss that greeted the record-breaking start to his career.
 Almost a title winner in his rookie season, he ultimately fell short but at least Britain had a new (and much-needed) F1 hero.

-It didn't take long for Hamilton to become World Champion but the 2008 season did nothing if not demonstrate the quixotic nature of his talent: on the one hand there were the sublime victories in Monaco and at Silverstone (where he finished over a minute clear of the field); on the other, there was that incredible climax in Brazil.
+It didn't take long for Hamilton to become world champion but the 2008 season did nothing if not demonstrate the quixotic nature of his talent: on the one hand there were the sublime victories in Monaco and at Silverstone (where he finished over a minute clear of the field); on the other, there was that incredible climax in Brazil.
 Which other driver would have kept everyone guessing until the last corner of the very last lap of the season?

 Hamilton's title defence in 2009 never really got started due to McLaren's underperforming MP4-24 while the subsequent years saw the arc of Sebastian Vettel's career rocket sky-high and stay stellar as he clinched four successive championships.